 The foundation claimed they extended the copyright to ensure the book wouldn't be commercially exploited in the form of merchandise with Anne's quotes, for example.
 Because earnings from book sales go to several children's charities, however, some people believe the foundation mainly wants the money from retaining the copyright.

 There are also concerns the book will have a limited number of readers since it's only available commercially.
-Others brought up the point of how giving Anne a co-author, it's implied the words and thoughts on the page are not hers alone.
+Others suggested if Anne is a co-author, it may be implied the words and thoughts on the page are not hers alone.

-Thanks to the Anne Frank Fonds's tight grasp on the diary's copyright, those who want to spread Anne's words and celebrate her memories are restricted in how much they can do so.
-Historians and members of the Anne Frank House in Amsterdam were reasonably upset about how visitors to the museum could only honor Anne in a way that wouldn't earn them a copyright infringement lawsuit.
+Anne Frank Fond's hold on the diary's copyright regulates how much others can use Anne's words.
+Historians and members of the Anne Frank House in Amsterdam raised concerns about how visitors to the museum could only honor Anne in restricted ways due to the possiblity of a copyright lawsuit.
 One historian summed up the argument up by saying, "It belongs in the public domain.
 It is part of our collective memory and heritage."